 Identified below are the current training standards for each country of the United

-of the Health and Social Care Act 2008 (Regulated Activity) Regulations 2010 (the
+Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (Part 3) as amended

 Back to top